-Top UV Water Purifiers in India
+Top UV Water Purifiers Price List India

 How Does UV Water Purifier Work?

 A typical UV water purifier uses a fluorescent type bulb that emits light having a wavelength of approximately 254 nanometers.
-A mercury vapor lamp is the most preferred source of short wave UV light that is used to kill microorganisms.
+A mercury vapour lamp is the most preferred source of short wave UV light that is used to kill microorganisms.
 These lamps are made up of special quartz glass that allows UV rays to pass through unhindered.

 Due to a low pressure being created inside the lamp, the mercury gets vaporized and eventually becomes ionized.
 The ionized mercury, in turn, emits a high powered UV beam (of the order of 254 nm), which is the most effective germicidal range.
 The ultraviolet radiations deactivate bacteria and viruses by penetrating through their DNA.
 Because of this, these microorganisms entirely lose their ability of reproduction.